ssmythe/learn_mandarin_chinese/README.md

 Once you’ve gone through this material, you can skip any intro Pinyin material in textbooks.

-## Yoyo Chinese Video Pinyin Chart
+### Yoyo Chinese Video Pinyin Chart
 https://www.yoyochinese.com/chinese-learning-tools/Mandarin-Chinese-pronunciation-lesson/pinyin-chart-table

 If you ever want a refresher on a specific syllable, the Yoyo Chinese Video Pinyin Chart is a great tool.
 Yangyang Cheng goes through the details to sound it correctly with a video for each syllable as well as tone audio files to really nail it.

-# Tools
+## Tools

-## Pleco Chinese Dictionary [iOS]
+### Pleco Chinese Dictionary
 https://itunes.apple.com/us/app/pleco-chinese-dictionary/id341922306?mt=8

 This is the number one resources I use on a daily basis.
 Aside from being an insanely awesome dictionary (with pinyin, Chinese character via keyboard, handwriting, and voice, as well as English lookups), it has a stroke animation option for every character to help you learn exactly how to write a character.
 It’s awesome.
+Be sure to watch both the brush font and book font animations.
+This way, you'll be able to recognize both fonts.
+The differences can be subtle or very large.
+Learn both.

+Also, be sure to turn on:

+- Settings > Dictionary Definition > Definition Screen > Stroke > Background = 2x2 + Diag

+...this puts the nice grid behind the stroke order animations and really helps you correctly write each stroke in the right relationship to the others.

 I also really enjoy the voices used for pronouncing words and example sentences.
 So handy to hear words spoken in context.
 Another cool feature I use every now and then is the OCR (optical character recognition) where you can hold your phone over arbitrary Chinese characters, and it will pick out the characters and allow you to look them up.
 It also has some really cool flashcard features too.

 The in-app purchases can add up, but are worth every penny spent.
 I love it!

-## Printable Mi Zi Ge Pages
+### Printable Mi Zi Ge Pages
 http://chineseprintables.com/paper/rice_US.pdf

 The Mi Zi Ge grid is awesome for full page writing.
 Very clean.